 Best Places To See In Thailand

-If you are travelling to Thailand for the first time, I will have to say that you need to go to the tourist places at least once.
+If you are travelling to Thailand for the first time, I will have to say that you need to go to tourist places at least once.
 Even if you don’t like the mainstream tourist attractions.
 You should see the reason they got so popular.
-And why do they attract thousands of people from over the world.
+And why do they attract thousands of people from over the world?

 Thailand has some of the loveliest beaches on earth.
 Glittering turquoise water and white sand beaches will make it feel like a movie shot.
-Pair them with quite liberal Thai culture, great food, and a few tropical looking long tail boats.
+Pair them with quite liberal Thai culture, great food, and a few tropical-looking long-tail boats.

 Mornings are for the view and evenings are for some intense rave parties with fireballs and beer buckets.
-Phuket, Phi Phi Islands, Krabi, Koh Samui, Koh Phangan are some of the most fantastic places to go if you want to enjoy the best beaches in Thailand.
+Phuket, Phi Phi Islands, Krabi, Koh Samui, and Koh Phangan are some of the most fantastic places to go if you want to enjoy the best beaches in Thailand.

-While South is known for beaches, Bangkok and Pattaya are more urban and have different activities to enjoy.
+While the South is known for beaches, Bangkok and Pattaya are more urban and have different activities to enjoy.
 Bangkok is a blingy cosmopolitan city with an insane number of things to do.
 Bangkok is also home to the King and the Grand Palace along with some lovely traditional Thai temples.

 Very few loiter around for a longer period of time and if you do, explore some of the mountain ranges of Thailand in the north in the city of Chiang Mai along with the highest peak of Thailand – Doi Inthanon.
 Chiang Rai, on the other hand, can be said as a cultural hub for world-class Thai artists who have created whole buildings as an expression of their art forms and beliefs.

 Related Article: The Absolute Best Things To Do In Chiang Mai